 However, these chickens are predator savvy and are great free-range birds.

-Interestingly, hens don’t have to mate daily to lay fertile eggs, they can store sperm in their bodies for a few weeks, and those eggs will be fertile for a while before they need to mate again.
-Lastly, males are able to keep eight to 12 hens fertile at a time.
+Interestingly, hens don’t have to mate daily to lay fertile eggs; they can store sperm in their bodies for a few weeks, and those eggs will be fertile for a while before they need to mate again.
+Lastly, males can keep eight to 12 hens fertile at a time.

 Eggs

-This species of chicken is listed as Near Threatened and closely monitored by the American Livestock Breed conservancy.
-There are less than 2,500 registered birds in the United States and less than 10,000 globally.
+This species of chicken is listed as Near Threatened and closely monitored by the American Livestock Breeds Conservancy.
+There are fewer than 2,500 registered birds in the United States and less than 10,000 globally.

 Raising Rhode Island Red Chicken